MartinHelmut/mono/presentation/src/presentation.md

 ---

-"By doing this, you can greatly improve build times, enforce logical separation between components, and organize your code in new and better ways."
+"By doing this, you can greatly improve build times, enforce logical separation between components, and organize your code ..."

+^ - This is taken directly from TypeScrips documentation about this feature
+- And more or less gives you the benefit, faster builds with TypeScript
+- Disadvantage is, that that there is a bit more needed to remove relative paths for projects
-^ This is taken directly from TypeScrips documentation about this feature And more or less gives you the benefit, faster builds with TypeScript only projects But it would be more effort to get separate deployable packages out of this Also there is out-of-the-box no way to manage separated dependencies
+- And it would be more effort to get separate deployable packages out of this
+- Also there is no out-of-the-box way to manage separated dependencies

 ---

 _typescriptlang.org/docs/handbook/project-references.html_

-^ And here you can find the documentation
+^ - And here you can find the documentation

 ---

 # Yarn workspaces

-^ Let's se how we can achieve multi project management with Yarn workspaces How to install Yarn you can find here: (next slide)
+^ - Let's see how we can achieve multi project management with Yarn workspaces
+- How to install Yarn you can find here: (next slide)

 ---

 _yarnpkg.com/docs/install_

+^ - The project will look like the following (next slide)

 ---